aridjayarecipes/cutesrecipes.web.app/content/post/1919-step-by-step-guide-to-make-quick-pan-fried-brussels-sprouts.md

 - " Salt  pepper"
 recipeinstructions:
 - "Boil Brussels sprouts for 10 min.
 Rinse in cold water."
-- "Pan fry butter, walnuts & Brussels sprout for a couple of min.
-Then add bacon & mapple syrup.
+- "Pan fry butter, walnuts &amp; Brussels sprout for a couple of min.
+Then add bacon &amp; mapple syrup.
 Add a bit of water to prevent burning."
 categories:
 - Recipe
 tags: